ConfederacyOfGaia/Gaia/players-guide.md

 ## Races

-There are a limited number of playable races.
+Compared to other D&D worlds, Corrin contains a limited number of races.
 These include *dragonborn*, *elves*, *goliaths*, and *humans*.
-Dragonborn are not available to players at first, due to their history within the Empire.
+Dragonborn are not available as a player character race, due to their history within the Empire, but it is listed here for completeness.

 The following statistics and fluff supplements what is in the Players Handbook.
 If there are any contraditions, these rules take precedence.